A linear linear lambda-calculus: Linearity

-The proof of the linearity theorem proceeds by induction on the size of the proof, and the first part of this proof is the definition of such a size function $\mu$.
-Our goal could be to build a size function such that if $t$ is proof of $B$ in a context $\Gamma, x:A$ and $u$ is a proof of $A$, then $\mu((u/x)t) = \mu(t) + \mu(u)$.
+The proof of Theorem \ref{linearity} proceeds by induction on the measure of the proof $t$, and the first part of this proof is the definition of such a measure function $\mu$.
+Our goal could be to build a measure function such that if $t$ is proof of $B$ in a context $\Gamma, x:A$ and $u$ is a proof of $A$, then $\mu((u/x)t) = \mu(t) + \mu(u)$.
 This would be the case, for the usual notion of size, if $x$ had exactly one occurrence in $t$.
 But, due to additive connectives, the variable $x$ may have zero, one, or several occurrences in $t$.